Sanjay Gupta (comics)

 Sanjay Gupta is one of the key people of Raj Comics, along with his brothers Manoj Gupta and Manish Gupta, He created the characters Nagraj, Doga, Bhokal, Yoddha, it is Nagraj who was the first superhero of India.

 Early life and family

-Co-Founder Of Raja Pocket Books, Paperclip Books, Tricolor Books, Red Rabbit, Rajshree Prakashan, Harish Pocket Books, Raj Chitra Katha, King Comics, Fang Magazine, Raj Comics, Rc Motion Pictures And Raj Prem Films.
-Founder Of Alpha Book Publishers & Raj Comics By Sanjay Gupta.
+Sanjay Gupta was born on December 7, 1966, in New Delhi, India.
+He is the son of Rajkumar Gupta, the founder of Raja Pocket Books.
+Alongside his brothers, Manoj Gupta and Manish Gupta, Sanjay co-founded Raj Comics in 1986.
+The trio aimed to create original Indian superheroes, leading to the establishment of a distinctive Indian comic book universe.

 Publishing career

 Early career

-After finishing his studies in 1984, he joined his father Mr. Raj Kumar Gupta (Founder, Raja Pocket Books).
+After completing his education in 1984, Sanjay Gupta joined his father's publishing business, Raja Pocket Books, which was known for pulp-fiction novels.
+In 1986, leveraging their experience, Sanjay and his brothers launched Raj Comics, focusing on Indian superheroes.
+Their first creation was Nagraj, a character inspired by Indian mythology and folklore.

 Alpha Book Publishers and Raj Comics By Sanjay Gupta was formed on 26 October 2020 on auspicious day of Vijayadashami as successor of Raja Pocket Books and Raj Comics and fondly known as RCSG among Comic Fans.

 RCSG has been serving their fans with number of original titles as well as quality reprints of comics originally published by Raj Comics since 1986.